Margaret Buckingham

-Margaret Buckingham, HonFRSE (born 2 March 1945) is a British developmental biologist working in the fields of myogenesis and cardiogenesis.
+Margaret Buckingham, HonFRSE (born 2 March 1945) is a French-British developmental biologist working in the fields of myogenesis and cardiogenesis.
 She is an honorary professor at the Pasteur Institute in Paris and emeritus director in the Centre national de la recherche scientifique (CNRS).
 She is a member of the European Molecular Biology Organization, the Academia Europaea and the French Academy of Sciences.

 Biography

 Margaret Buckingham was educated in Scotland and at Oxford University where she obtained B.A., M.A. and D.Phil. degrees in Biochemistry.
 As a postdoc, she then joined François Gros at the Pasteur Institute in Paris where she subsequently pursued her scientific career.
 She is an honorary professor at the Pasteur Institute and emeritus director in the Centre national de la recherche scientifique (CNRS).
 She is a member of the scientific council of the ERC and chairs the prize committee of the Lefoulon-Delalande Foundation for cardiovascular research.
 In 2013, she was awarded the gold medal of the CNRS.
-She is a member of the French Academy of sciences, a foreign/honorary member of the Royal Society of London/Edinburgh and a foreign associate of the National Academy of Sciences of the USA.
+She is a member of the French Academy of sciences, a Fellow of the Royal Society of London/Edinburgh and an International member of the National Academy of Sciences USA.
 She is also a member of EMBO and of the Academia Europaea.
+She was a member of the scientific council of the ERC from 2016–2022.
+In addition to chairing the prize committee of the Lefoulon-Delalande Foundation, she also chairs the Pasteur Institute Ethics committee.
+She is currently a member of the scientific commission of the Institut Curie in Paris and of the scientific advisory board of the Human Developmental Biology Initiative in the UK.

 She has French and British nationality, and is married to Richard Buckingham, Editor-in-Chief of Biochimie until December 2020, with three children.